General Conditions of Use

 Never let anyone else use your account or disclose your password to friends or colleagues.
 In the event of these rules being breached your account will be immediately suspended.

-Acceptable Usage Policy for Merlin (HPC Cluster)
+Acceptable Usage Policy for Raven (HPC Cluster)

 This policy is designed to enable a fair distribution of the resources over the entire user community whist retaining sufficient flexibility to meet short term demands from researchers.
 The policy is subject to revision by the ARCCA Operational and User Group to ensure the communities needs are being met whilst getting the maximum performance from the technology.
 Amendments will be based on current usage profiles and data collected from the system reporting logs.